 In March 2020, the World Health Organization declared the novel coronavirus outbreak (COVID-19) to be a global pandemic.
-The extent of the ultimate impact of the pandemic on the System's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on employees, and vendors, all of which cannot be reasonably predicted at this time.
-While management reasonably expects the COVID-19 outbreak to negatively impact the System's financial position, changes in financial position, and, where applicable, the timing and amounts of cash flows, the related financial consequences and duration are highly uncertain.
+The extent of the ultimate impact of the pandemic on the System's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on employees, and vendors, all of which cannot be reasonably predicted.
+At this time, management does not believe that the negative financial impact of the pandemic, if any, would be material to the System